What is a Premium Plugin?

 If you have an active license, absolutely.
-If you need a new license we will contact you with your options for securing one.
-Plugins licensed on your behalf will be added to your account as a new subscription and if the plugin has a specific term, will renew automatically.
+If you need a new license, we will contact you with your options for securing one.
+Plugins licensed on your behalf will be added to your account as a new subscription, and if the plugin has a specific term, it will renew automatically.

 If Cinch handles the license, what happens if I leave?

 It really depends on the developer’s license agreement.
 Some licenses are able to be transferred to a new account and some expire at a certain point in time.
 We’d address your questions based on your unique needs.